*Redis latency monitoring framework

 *How to enable latency monitoring

 So the first step to enable the latency monitor is to set a latency threshold in milliseconds.
 Only events that will take more than the specified threshold will be logged as latency spikes.
-The user should set the threshold according to its needs.
+The user should set the threshold according to their needs.
 For example if for the requirements of the application based on Redis the maximum acceptable latency is 100 milliseconds, the threshold should be set to such a value in order to log all the events blocking the server for a time equal or greater to 100 milliseconds.

 The latency monitor can easily be enabled at runtime in a production server with the following command: